dennypage/mcast-bridge/README.md

   there is no advantage to using dynamic interest for that interface.
   Declare the interface as static to reduce overhead, both packets and CPU from running the dynamic protocols.
+* If the switch mcast-bridge is connected to has IGMP or MLD snooping enabled, additional configuration of the switch may be required:
+  * If the switch supports automatic learning of multicast router ports (Multicast Router Discovery), and the feature is enabled for ports that mcast-bridge is connected to, advertisements from mcast-bridge will allow the switch to automatically enable multicast routing on the port(s).
-* If the switch in use has IGMP or MLD snooping enabled, additional configuration will be required for the port(s) that mcast-bridge is connected to.
-In particular, the port(s) need to be configured as a Multicast Router Port for IGMP and/or MLD.
+  * If the switch does not support Multicast Router Discovery, the port(s) that mcast-bridge is connected to will need to be manually configured as multicast router ports for IGMP and/or MLD.
 How to do this is far outside the scope of this README.
 See your switch documentation.
 * If dynamic interest seems to work initially, and then stops after a while, it is likely that a switch or router has disabled the necessary multicast control groups on the port(s).
 Check the switch or router